| [Top] | [Contents] | [Index] | [ ? ] |

 sigma1

-and sigma2.
+.
 Sometimes we take as a new trial step the previous

-one divided by nint.
+one divided by nint

 = 2.0